Workplace Retaliation: What You Need To Know

 If you suspect retaliation, make sure that you take the proper steps to open and build your case.
 First, speak with your supervisor or human resource representative regarding your situation.
 In some cases, your employer may have a plausible explanation.
 If not, don’t be afraid to voice your concern about the situation and that you feel you are being retaliated against.

-The employment attorneys at McDonald & Kloth, LLC have extensive experience representing clients in retaliation cases.
+The employment attorneys at McDonald & Kloth, LLC, have extensive experience representing clients in retaliation cases.
 If you believe that you have been subjected to retaliation, we can help.
 We can tell you based on the facts and evidence how strong your case is, what compensation you can potentially recover and more.
 Call our Menomonee Falls office today at 262-735-8461 for more information or fill out our contact form.